neurobin/lcrypt/README.md

 See section 3.3 on how you can work this around.

 ###3.1: Using configuration JSON:
-**letsacme** uses a JSON file to get the required information it needs to write challenge files on the server.
+**letsacme** uses a JSON file to get the required information it needs.
 This method is different than the acme-tiny script which this script is based on.
-Acme-tiny requires you to configure your server for completing the challenge; contrary to that, the intention behind this method is to not do anything at all on the server configuration until we finally get the certificate.
-Instead of setting up your server, **letsacme** requires you to provide the document root of each domain in a JSON format.
+Acme-tiny requires you to configure your server for completing the challenge; contrary to that, the intention behind this method is to not have to do anything at all on the server configuration until we finally get the certificate.
+Instead of setting up your server, **letsacme** requires you to provide the document root (or path to acme challenge directory) of each domain in a JSON format.
 It will create the *.well-known/acme-challenge* directory under document root (if not exists already) and put the temporary challenge files there.
-Instead of document root you can use other directory/s too; but in that case you will need to redirect all requests to http://example.org/.well-known/acme-challenge/.* to the URL of that directory.
+Instead of document root you can use other directory/s too; but in that case you will need to redirect all requests to http://example.org/.well-known/acme-challenge/.* to the URL of that directory (section 3.3).

+**For sites using Wordpress or framework like Laravel, the use of document root as the destination for challenge directory may or may not work.
+Use the method described in section 3.3 (or section 3.2 if you have full access to the server)**

-An example config file looks like this:
+An example config file should look like this:

 **config.json:**
 ```json